jibi/smartdd/README.md

 smartdd
 =============

-just like dd, but smarter: it copies only blocks that differs to increase flash life.
+just like dd, but smarter: it copies only blocks that differ to increase flash life.

 Usage